10 October is World Mental Health Day

 Mood changes and emotions in MS

-Some of the most common but hidden symptoms of MS are changes to cognition and people’s emotions and self-esteem.
+Some of the most common but hidden symptoms of MS are changes to cognition and people’s emotions.
 Over the course of their MS, people are likely to experience different emotions and mood changes.
 Some of these are reactions to the stresses and challenges created by diagnosis, while others seem to be symptoms of MS itself.
 People with MS may also experience emotional lows or mourning the loss of certain elements of their life from before a diagnosis.
 For many, the emotional and cognitive effects of MS represent its greatest challenges.

 Low self-esteem